linyows/nodebrew-cookbook/README.md

 Nodebrew Cookbook
 =================

-Installs and manages your versions of Node.js in Chef with [nodebrew](https://github.com/hokaccha/nodebrew)
+Installs and manages your versions of Node.js in Chef with [nodebrew][nodebrew]

 Usage
 -----